okyeron/neotrellis-monome/README.md

 There is code for using an Adafruit ItsyBitsy M0 (and by extension the Feather M0/M4), but this requires some changes to the underlying libraries (replacing the Adafruit_USBD_Device library deep in the adafruit/arduino core libraries).

-Compiled firmware for Feather M4 and ItsyBitsy M0 coming soon.
+Compiled firmwares for Feather M4 and ItsyBitsy M0 are in the repo.

 ## compatibility